wbopan/obsidian-liquid-glass/README.md

 ### Customization

-Select features are enable by default, [Style Settings](https://github.com/mgmeyers/obsidian-style-settings) is **_not_** required.
+Selected features are enabled by default.
+[Style Settings](https://github.com/mgmeyers/obsidian-style-settings) is **_not_** required.

-However, if you prefer to customize your own experience, Baseline provides most options from [Minimal](https://github.com/kepano/obsidian-minimal/), [AnuPpuccin](https://github.com/AnubisNekhet/AnuPpuccin/), and [Things 2](https://github.com/colineckert/obsidian-things/), with more to come.
+However, if you prefer to customize your own experience, Baseline provides extensive customization options.

 ## Philosophy

 ### Less _and_ more

 As software design continues to evolve, Obsidian's interface is starting to show its age.
-A lot of the highly customizable themes stick to Obsidian's default style, while opinionated ones compromise on customizability.
+Many highly customizable themes stick to Obsidian's default style, while more opinionated ones compromise on customizability.

-A simple and modern customizable theme is created to fill the gap, with tools designed to make your transition more seamless, **Baseline** strives to become the baseline for Obsidian experience moving forward.
+This simple and modern customizable theme fills the gap, with tools designed to make your transition seamless. **Baseline** strives to become the baseline for everyone's Obsidian experience moving forward.

 ## Credits